Two oncology nurse navigators at Texas Health Dallas weigh in on how they work with cancer patients to provide guidance after a new diagnosis.

 Texas Health oncology nurse navigators complete a thorough assessment of the patient’s needs and provide the following resources:

 - Treatment tracker to keep all important information in one place, such as imaging information, care providers names and phone numbers, medications, treatments (including chemo, radiation and hormone therapy) and staging information pre- and post-treatment.

 - Evidence-based information from accredited sources, including the American Society of Clinical Oncology (ASCO), National Comprehensive Cancer Network (NCCN) and American Cancer Society (ACS).

-- Support resources such as the THR Cancer Support Community, which is located on the Texas Health Presbyterian Dallas campus in the lower level of the Cancer Center.
-Support and resources are crucial parts of the cancer journey for patients as well as their families.
+- Support resources, such as Cancer Support Community North Texas, which has clubhouses on campus at Texas Health Dallas, Texas Health Alliance and Texas Health Plano.
+Support and resources are a crucial parts of the cancer journey for patients as well as their families.
 Cancer does not just affect the patient.
 Family members can be overwhelmed as well, especially if the patient has young children.

 - Resources for care gaps, including transportation, spiritual needs, emotional support for the patient and their caregivers, childcare concerns and financial concerns (including medication assistance), which can be an enormous burden.

 Smith says often patients with young children require extra support, but that all patients will need a helping hand while navigating the journey of cancer treatment.

 “Our cancer patients with young children create a different set of challenges, so we find age-appropriate resources.
 The Cancer Support Community on campus has an excellent program for children, and we are available to meet with the children of patients to address any needs they may have.
 Additionally, the American Cancer Society has coloring books which address a cancer diagnosis that we give to children.